 Education: Bete holds a Bachelor of Science degree in Business Administration and Systems Analysis from Taylor University and a Masters in Management from Northwestern University Kellogg School of Management.

 Before Project Mercy, Lali worked in the United States Air Force in logistics and operations at various basis in the US, Europe and Asia.
 He has his degree from Indiana Institute of Technology in Organizational Leadership.
 He joined Project Mercy in 2013.
-He oversees 300 fulltime and part-time employees including leadership positions for all five program areas.
+Currently, Lali works as a consultant with Project Mercy.
 Lali is married to Wanda and they have two daughters.

 Bruce Bacon Project Mercy Board Director